Hankamer School of Business

 Majors on the B.B.A.
 Degree

 A student in the B.B.A. degree program must complete the required course work in at least one major.
-A major is defined as twelve to eighteen hours of specified course work in a particular field.
+A major is defined as fifteen to eighteen hours of specified course work in a particular field.
 A student may have a double major by completing the required semester hours in each majors’ area.

 B.B.A. as a Second Bachelor’s Degree

-A student who has been awarded another bachelor’s degree (other than a B.B.A.) may obtain the B.B.A. degree by completing a minimum of sixty semester hours (less any required courses already completed) in the Hankamer School of Business, including fifty hours of the business core, and the twelve-hour minimum for a major.
+A student who has been awarded another bachelor’s degree (other than a B.B.A.) may obtain the B.B.A. degree by completing a minimum of sixty semester hours (less any required courses already completed) in the Hankamer School of Business, including forty-nine hours of the business core, and the fifteen-hour minimum for a major.
 In no case will the degree be granted on the basis of less than thirty hours of residence work at Baylor (sixty hours if the first degree was awarded elsewhere).

 Minors/Secondary Major